TheMohawkNinja/rpgsh/README.md

 # rpgsh

-`rpgsh` is an interactive and extensible shell purpose-built for table-top RPGs like Dungeons and Dragons©, Pathfinder©, and more!
+`rpgsh` is an interactive and extensible shell purpose-built for table-top RPGs like Dungeons and Dragons®, Pathfinder®, and more!

 ## Disclaimer

 This project is entirely developed independantly.
-I am not associated in anyway with Wizards of the Coast, Paizo, or any other company.
-To any lawyers eyeing me up, I will not be adding information that would negate the need for players to puchase your products (e.g. spell descriptions).
+I am not associated in anyway with Wizards of the Coast, Paizo, or any other game development company.
+To any lawyers eyeing me up, I will not be adding information that would negate the need for players to puchase your products (e.g. game rules).

 ## Install